 The Office of Criminal Justice Services serves as support staff to the Community Criminal Justice Board.
 It provides analytical and statistical support to the entire local criminal justice system.
 The office assists in writing grants, completing research and studies on various criminal justice topics, and implementing special projects to improve the local criminal justice system.
-Services provided include system planning, policy development, determining available trends, locating resources.
-Community Criminal Justice Board (CCJB) for the 31st Judicial Circuit was established by a Joint Resolution adopted by the Prince William Board of County Supervisors on November 28, 1995; by the Manassas Park City Council on December 19, 1995; and by the Manassas City Council on January 22, 1996.
+Services provided include system planning, policy development, determining trends, locating available resources.
+The Community Criminal Justice Board (CCJB) for the 31st Judicial Circuit was established by a Joint Resolution adopted by the Prince William Board of County Supervisors on November 28, 1995; by the Manassas City Council on January 22, 1996.
 The establishment of a community advisory board was mandated by the July 1, 1995 passage of the Virginia Comprehensive Community Corrections Act for Local Responsible Offenders.